-EXAMPLE 7: Transfer from a foreign superannuation fund (All amounts are Australian dollars.)
+EXAMPLE 10: Transfer from a foreign superannuation fund (All amounts are in Australian dollars.)

 David had \$50,000 in an overseas superannuation fund when he became an Australian resident.
 Four years later, the earnings on the fund were \$8,000, giving a total balance of \$58,000.
-David transfers \$60,000 to his SMSF - the David Superannuation Fund, that is, \$2,000 more than the amount vested in his account at the time of the transfer
+David transfers \$60,000 to his SMSF - the David Superannuation Fund, that is, \$2,000 more than the amount vested in his account at the time of the transfer.
+The \$2,000 is an amount paid for David as a result of the exercise of a discretion by the trustee of the overseas superannuation fund.

 David chooses to have the \$8,000 included in the assessable income of the SMSF.
 It is taxed at 15%.
-This amount is only reported as part of the entire \$60,000 at M Any other contributions (including Super Co-contributions).
+This amount is reported at M Any other contributions (including Super Co-contributions).

 The fund's assessable income also includes the \$2,000 that was not vested in David at the time of the transfer.

-This amount is reported at I Assessable foreign superannuation fund amount.
+This amount of \$2,000 is reported at I Assessable foreign superannuation fund amount.